dstroot/readme/readme.md

 - **People first**.
 My bias is towards nurturing happy people.
 I believe that happy, informed people do their best work.
 Ideological diversity is key to an effective team.
 All perspectives are relevant.
 A leader's job is attract and retain remarkable talent, with diverse views, and channel it into something that "moves the needle".
 We need great people if we want a great business.

 - **Customer first**.
-When creating a business that rewards us, and allows us to attract world-class talent, we need to optimize for the customer first, then the product.
+When creating a business that rewards us, and allows us to attract outstanding talent, we need to optimize for the customer first, then the product.
 I am used to measuring delivery and results in terms of how they benefit the customer and using this as our main benchmark.
 I recognize that I will need to do some self-education to understand how we view and define our customers.

 - **Leadership comes from everywhere**.
 As an engineer, I remain skeptical of "management" even as a manager.
 While I believe managers are an essential part of scaling an organization, I don’t believe they have a monopoly on intelligence or leadership, and I like to find other constructs and opportunities for non-managers to lead.